Search and Buy LEVEL Flights Online with Alternative Airlines

-Make a Level reservation and find some amazing deals with discounted Level tickets at Alternative Airlines
+Make a LEVEL reservation and find some amazing deals with discounted LEVEL tickets with Alternative Airlines

 LEVEL is British Airways’s new subsidary low-cost, long-haul airline.

 The budget carrier is the 5th main airline brand for International Airlines Group (IAG), with other airlines including Vueling, Iberia, Aer Lingus and British Airways.

 Three jets will be added to the fleet, at least 2 of which will go to the new base, which will either be Rome or Paris.
 Level operates two Airbus A330s using Iberia’s cabin and flight crew and plans to operate more flight routes from 2018.